Bumblebees as pollinators

 Click links for specific crops)

-Bumblebees are incredibly efficient pollinators of many commercially grown plants.
-Their large size and hairy body allows for the effective collection and deposition of large quantities of pollen (the process of pollination).
-Good pollination increases the fruit quality (number of seeds developed), and quantity (percentage of fruit set), and can be the difference between a bountiful or meagre crop.
+Bumblebees are the superstars of pollination, bee for bee they are generally far better pollinators than honeybees.
+Pollination is the transfer of viable pollen (the male gamete) from the male parts of a flower to the female parts of a flower, which can then fertilise the ovary (the female gamete) and produce a seed.
+Bumblebees are incredibly efficient pollinators of many commercially grown plants, as their large size and hairy body allows for the extremely effective collection and deposition of large quantities of pollen.
+The more pollen transferred the better, and effective pollination increases the fruit quality (number of seeds developed, improving fruit size, weight and shape), as well as the quantity (percentage of fruit set, overall number of fruit), and can be the difference between a bountiful or meagre crop.

 Bumblebees visit flowers to collect pollen as food for their young, and in doing so, provide pollination services to the plants (a mutualistic relationship).
 When a bumblebee flies it creates an electrostatic charge across its body.
 During a flower visit the pollen from the anther (part of a plant’s male organ) is electrostatically attracted to the hairs on the bumblebees body, which it picks up through contact with the anthers.
 When it moves from flower to flower, some of the pollen is rubbed off of the bumblebee and onto the stigma (part of the plant’s female organ).
 This normally happens through direct contact, but the now statically charged pollen may also jump short distances to the stigma, which is well grounded.

 , also known as sonication, an efficient means to extract pollen.